-I have read the VSNG 2662 syllabus and understand the course requirements and all that I will need to do in order to become a successful, safe and therapeutic nurse.
+I have read the VSNG 1460 syllabus and understand the course requirements and all that I will need to do in order to become a successful, safe and therapeutic nurse.

-- I understand that this clinical syllabus has been updated from the student handbook and that the policies in this syllabus supersede the handbook. - I understand that I am required to have this syllabus with me in clinical rotations and that I no longer have to carry the student handbook. - ➤ I have had the opportunity to ask questions.
+- > I understand that this clinical syllabus has been updated from the student handbook and that the policies in this syllabus supersede the handbook. - > I understand that I am required to have this syllabus with me in clinical rotations and that I no longer have to carry the student handbook. - > I have had the opportunity to ask questions. - > I can comply with all requirements found in this syllabus and the Student Vocational Nurse Handbook.